thealexcons/sgbpf/README.md

     ```$ make --directory = libbpf/src install_uapi_headers```

 Note: When running the loader program, if you get a message about a missing shared library, you can copy
-the missed shared object to `lib/x86_64-linux-gnu` or updated the `LD_LIBRARY_PATH` path ([example](https://stackoverflow.com/questions/70696552/cannot-open-shared-object-file-no-such-file-or-directory-including-libbpf-wit)).
+the missed shared object to `lib/x86_64-linux-gnu` or update the `LD_LIBRARY_PATH` path ([example](https://stackoverflow.com/questions/70696552/cannot-open-shared-object-file-no-such-file-or-directory-including-libbpf-wit)).

-1. Install `liburing` headers on the system:
+4. Install `liburing` headers on the system:

     ```$ git clone https://github.com/axboe/liburing```